Goodwin Canyon Double Days: October 24 & 25, 2015Posted September 22nd, 2015 by Jamie Low

-Have you been waiting to hear when Goodwin Canyon will be running this year?
-So have we!
-And today we finally have some great news: after meeting with the government agencies and environmental organizations that manage upstream water resources, they have told us we should have great flows the weekend of October 25 & 26!
-We are still waiting on final confirmation of flows, and while they are not able to provide a 100% guarantee of projected flows on this date, we believe we can confidently offer this trip.
+We have great news for all those of you waiting to hear when Goodwin Canyon will be running this year.
+The government agencies and environmental organizations that manage upstream resources have told us we should have great flows the weekend of October 24 & 25!
 Please read on for more details:

-We are now accepting reservations for this special event, so if you’ve been waiting for this announcement please contact us now to save your spot.
-You can call us during our fall office hours (10am to 4pm, Mon-Fri) at (800) 247-2387, email us at email@example.com or start a Live Chat.
+We are now accepting reservations for this once a year event, so if you’ve been waiting for this announcement please contact us now to reserve your space.
+You may book online, call (800) 247-2387 or Live Chat with us during our fall office hours (10am to 4pm, Mon-Fri), or email us anytime at firstname.lastname@example.org.

-This is a very special annual series of rafting trips that occurs every fall on the Goodwin Canyon section of the Stanislaus River.
-Special water releases allow us to run these trips in October, and we make the most of the opportunity by running the four miles of river twice in one day (hence the name: Double Days)!
+This is an annual series of rafting trips that occurs every fall on the Goodwin Canyon section of the Stanislaus River.
+We take advantage of special water releases that are conducted to help thousands of migrating Chinook Salmon find their way upstream to their spawning grounds.
+Making the most of the opportunity we run the river twice in one day (hence the name: Double Days)!

 In the morning, we drive to the top of the river, run the four miles of Class II, III and IV+ rapids, ending up at a well deserved barbecue lunch (Yum!)
 Then we get to drive back up to the top and do it all over again!
 Many of our guests comment how much fun it is to do a trip this way, because the first time goes by so fast you can barely remember what the rapids looked like.
 The second run gives you a chance to appreciate the scenery a bit more (and possibly gives you the opportunity to make up for that one rapid your crew didn’t quite get right the first time down).